Introduction to ScholaRAG

 1. AI-Powered PRISMA Screening

-PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) is the gold standard for systematic reviews.
+PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) is the gold standard.
 ScholaRAG implements PRISMA 2020 with AI-enhanced multi-dimensional evaluation:

 - Eligibility: Confidence-based routing (auto-include/exclude/human-review)